Nonye2K3/chia/RPCExamples.md

 # 10. Get block record by height
 You can also query for the full block, or query for the block record by header hash instead (using the other RPCs).
+Block records are summaries of all the information about a block, and their use is recommended over full blocks most of the time.

 ```bash
 curl --insecure --cert ~/.chia/mainnet/config/ssl/full_node/private_full_node.crt --key ~/.chia/mainnet/config/ssl/full_node/private_full_node.key -d '{"height": 0}' -H "Content-Type: application/json" -X POST https://localhost:8555/get_block_record_by_height